robert-abela/hackspace/workshops/hooking/README.md

 What is [frida](https://frida.re)?
 It is a dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 We will use it to inject JavaScript into a native apps on Linux (curl) to allow us to explore it superficially but it can be used for a **lot** more!

 What is [curl](https://curl.se/)?
 It is a command lines tool to transfer data.
-We will be using it to send a HTTP Request and get a HTTP Reponse but it can be used for a **lot** more!
+We will be using it to send a HTTP Request and get a HTTP Response but it can be used for a **lot** more!

 ## Setup
-This excercise is designed to run on a Linux computer (or VM).
-Intsall the followin
+This exercise is designed to run on a Linux computer (or VM).
+Install the following:

 ```
 sudo apt install pip
 pip install frida-tools
 ```

 You might also need to add frida install dir to path.
-In my case it was installed in ```/home/student/.local/bin```, so in oder to add it to the path temporarily you can use:
+In my case it was installed in ```/home/student/.local/bin```, so in order to add it to the path temporarily you can use:
 ```
 export PATH="$PATH:/home/student/.local/bin"
 ```